-- You run a local service, you represent chain store, you own a restaurant, or some other kind of service customers are looking for.
+- You run a local service, you represent chain store, you own a restaurant, or some other kinds of service customers are looking for.
 The main idea in your case is “looking for” – this means you need to display your location on a map as a point of interest (POI).
-Once this is done, you can help your customers to find closest location or get directions to your POI.
+Once this is done, you can help your customers to find the closest location or get directions to your POI.

 - You represent a company that rents/sells properties – you need to show your properties on a map to help customers identify suitable options in the area they are interested in.

 - You represent a transport company and you’re tired of endless calls asking where customer’s cargo is, your passengers are waiting for their driver to arrive and want to know if he’s on time, you want to give an estimate for transport costs, or you simply want to be better than your competitors and become more user-friendly – you need to use maps to display the location of a vehicle or transported item and its routes.
 You can also include real-time traffic information for better visualization

 All of these needs can be handled by Google Maps and Bing Maps.
 We have provided more detailed information on both of these products below.

 What do you do if your requirements are more complex and you need to show more information than a few POIs on a map?

 Let’s take a look at some other examples: